kangp3/square_homage/FUN_BUGS.md

+- 4/25: Framerate was real stuttery.
+I was wondering if this was something I had done wrong with rounding and f32's and misordered divides/multiplies but it was a problem with the framerate itself!
+It turns out I had been working on and pushing the project with a log level of debug, so we were wasting a ton of cycles on printing crap to the console.
 - 4/24: Trying to get a timestamp so that I can track the elapsed time and in the browser was getting errors that Rust's time builtins aren't supported in WASM.
     This seems to be because wasm-unknown-unknown makes no assumptions about the